 Using the Standards for Accreditation, the NEASC-CPS Commissioners meet regularly throughout the year to review accreditation reports submitted by and about member schools, and provide commendations and recommendations specific to each school.
 This feedback serves as a roadmap for individualized and ongoing school growth and improvement for student learning.
 In addition, Commissioners determine the accreditation status of each member school.

-Commissioners serve on one of the three NEASC-CPS Committees which are divided in order to focus on the specific needs of:
+Commissioners serve on one of the NEASC-CPS Committees which are divided in order to focus on the specific needs of:

-- high schools (NEASC-CPSS)
+- elementary, middle, and high schools (NEASC-CPEMHS)

 - career and technical schools and centers (NEASC-CTCI)